Here are the answers to our most commonly asked questions:

 How to buy an Axiom?

 Most of our instruments can be purchased here through our website!
 To inquire about custom orders or to schedule the servicing/repair of your existing handpan, pantam, cupola, or PanArt Hang please contact us.

 What is the price?

-We are always experimenting with innovative ways of production as a means to lower prices on select models to make it easier and more affordable for new players to get started in this art form.
+We experiment with innovative ways of production as a means to make it easier and more affordable for new players to get started in this art form on certain models, so reaching out and.

 We build a variety of different note layouts on our instruments, some of which are more complex and will require more time and effort to shape resulting in a higher price.
 Another possible factor that can add to the price of an instrument is the material it is made out of.
 Some materials are much harder and thicker than others which can increase the amount of time needed to properly build the instrument and could raise the price.
 We hope to continue to have special and rare offerings of instruments as we catalog the sonic properties of different materials, an element we feel is something extremely important for us to continue our work explorations!

 What forms of payment can I use?